University of Michigan Asks You

-UMAY is a survey offered annually to ALL currently enrolled undergraduates at the Ann Arbor campus of the University of Michigan.
+UMAY is a survey offered regularly to ALL currently enrolled undergraduates at the Ann Arbor campus of the University of Michigan.
 The U-M uses the survey to hear about your experiences.

 Your answers matter!

-AND you could win $100 after completing the survey.
+AND you could win up to $100 for completing the survey.

 - How satisfied are you?